brunopagno/poi/readme.md

 Validation is the step where we check how good is the model developed for predictions.
 A classic validation mistake is not splitting data between training and testing, leading to an overfitting of the classifier.

 For my cross validation I used the one that was already setup in `tester.py`.
 It uses sklearn's `StratifiedShuffleSplit` which is a "a merge of StratifiedKFold and ShuffleSplit".
-It felt a reasonable and safe way to validate my setup for it is sophisticated enough and is being used to validate our work.
+It felt a reasonable and safe way to validate my setup for it is sophisticated enough and is being used to validate our work in `tester.py`.
+Statified sampling aims to split the dataset so that the parts are somewhat similar.
+Because our dataset is small and has several more "non-POI" than "POI" keeping this structure is a better way to evaluate than using a random sampling.

  The results varied a bit according to the number of "folds" passed to the cross validator.

 | Folds | Accuracy | Precision | Recall | F1 | F2 | Total predictions | True positives | False positives | True negatives | False negatives |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |